aboutcode-org/scancode-toolkit/docs/source/reference/scancode-cli/cli-basic-options.rst

 ``--email``
 -----------

-    The ``--email`` option detects and reports email adresses present in scanned files.
+    The ``--email`` option detects and reports email addresses present in scanned files.

     It adds the ``emails`` attribute to the file data with the following attributes:
     ``email`` with the actual email that was present in the file, ``start_line`` and